Some posts contain compensated links. Please read this disclaimer for more info.

 What To Wear In Turkey In Summer, Winter & Beyond

 - Summer in Turkey: Summer means heat.
-Summer days get up to the ’30s (degrees celcius) and so you’ll need to pack loose flowy dresses and linen pants.
+Summer days get up to the ’30s (degrees Celcius), and so you’ll need to pack loose flowy dresses and linen pants.
 Try to pack nothing backless or with skinny shoulder straps.

-- Fall weather in Turkey: It starts off warm, and ends up freezing.
-Layers are your friend here.
-As is an excellent windproof jacket and scarf.
+- Fall weather in Turkey: It starts off warm and ends up freezing.
+Layers are your friend here, as is an excellent windproof jacket and scarf.

-- Spring weather in Turkey: St it starts out cold in March then is sunny and warm.
+- Spring weather in Turkey: It starts out cold in March then is sunny and warm.
 Much like fall, it’s a good idea to pack in layers, things that can be interchanged quickly.
 You know, like tights for under your dress and an anorak that goes with jeans and shorts.